Reimnop/Potassium/README.md

 Uses [BepinEx](https://github.com/BepInEx/BepInEx/releases) modloader

 # Important!
-The mod is unfinished and it most likely bugs.
+The mod is finished, but it most likely bugs.
 If you encounter any bugs, please open a new issue (or fix the issue yourself and open a pull request, I would appreciate it :)).

 # Dependencies (Not included in the repository!)
 - BepinEx